GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 ### Quads and surfaces

-GPU texture tiles are a special kind of quad, which is just a fancy name for one category of texture or another.
+GPU texture tiles are a special kind of _quad_, which is just a fancy name for one category of texture or another.
 A quad identifies the input texture, and indicates how to transform and apply visual effects to it.
 For example, regular content tiles have a transform indicating their x, y position in the tile grid.